 Living in community, changed my life.

-While battling with depression for over two decades, working from home and living on my own was taking its toll.
+After battling with depression for over two decades, working from home as a bachelor was taking its toll.
+I needed to change my environment.
+I needed to change my life.

 As a teenager I moved to Los Angeles with my family from Canada.
 This time in the late 90’s also changed my life.
 I became a young adult, got my drivers license, graduated high school, lost my virginity, made new friends and lasting memories and even found my passion as a photographer.